MicrosoftDocs/azure-devops-docs/docs/user-guide/what-is-azure-devops.md

 [!INCLUDE [version-vsts-tfs-all-versions](../includes/version-vsts-tfs-all-versions.md)]

 Azure DevOps provides developer services for support teams to plan work, collaborate on code development, and build and deploy applications.
-You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
 Azure DevOps supports a culture and set of processes that bring developers and project managers and contributors together to complete software development.
 It allows organizations to create and improve products at a faster pace than they can with traditional software development approaches.

+You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
+For information on the differences between the cloud versus on-premises platforms, see [Azure DevOps Services and Azure DevOps Server](about-azure-devops-services-tfs.md).

 Azure DevOps provides integrated features that you can access through your web browser or IDE client.
 You can use one or more of the following standalone services based on your business needs: